John Worrall (philosopher): Career

 Worrall continued to study under Lakatos, advancing the methodology of scientific research programmes through his work in 19th-century optics.
 He is best known for resurrecting the theory of structural realism in the philosophy of science, a view previously associated with Henri Poincaré.
 Additionally he has published important work in the philosophy of medicine.
 He has also published widely in journals and anthologies, edited Imre Lakatos's collected works, and a recent volume on The Ontology of Science.
 He was editor-in-chief of the British Journal for the Philosophy of Science from 1974 to 1983.
 He has supervised numerous philosophers including Jeremy Howick, Jeffrey J. Ketland and Ioannis Votsis.

 In February 2007, Worrall was one of the guests on BBC Radio 4's In Our Time programme, discussing the theories and legacy of Karl Popper.
 Worrall discussed Popper's theory of falsification in an episode of A History of Ideas broadcast on BBC Radio 4 on 5 August 2015.

 Worrall was the president of the British Society for the Philosophy of Science (BSPS) in 2010–11 and a Vice President of the society in 2014–15.

+He retired from the philosophy of science at the London School of Economics in 2019, when he became Emeritus Professor.